AndrewAnnex/SpiceyPy/docs/ck.rst

 There cannot be a gap between a mini-segment interval's stop time and the start time of the next mini-segment interval.

-The interpolation interval associated with a mini-segment is the time interval over which the mini-segment can satisfy a pointing request.
+The interpolation interval associated with a minisegment is the time interval over which the mini-segment can satisfy a pointing request.
-The interpolation interval extends from the start time of the corresponding `mini-segment interval to the minimum of the stop time of the mini-segment interval and the last time tag of the mini-segment's time tag sequence.
+The interpolation interval extends from the start time of the corresponding mini-segment interval to the minimum of the stop time of the mini-segment interval and the last time tag of the mini-segment's time tag sequence.